MontaServices/woocommerce-monta-checkout/readme.txt

 #1.58.26

-* Made it possible to ignore shipping discount for logged in user with a specific role
+* Made it possible to exclude shipping discount for logged in user with a specific role

 #1.58.25